shinesolutions/chaos-slackbot/README.md

 Colophon
 --------

-This project is a submission to [AWS Serverless Chatbot Competition 2016](https://awschatbot.devpost.com/).

 Chaos Slackbot astro monkey icon made by [Madebyoliver](http://www.flaticon.com/authors/madebyoliver) from [www.flaticon.com](http://www.flaticon.com) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)

+This project is a submission to [AWS Serverless Chatbot Hackathon 2016](https://awschatbot.devpost.com/).